-Stifel acts as your agent and custodian in establishing and maintaining a deposit account at each participating bank.
-Although the deposit accounts are obligations of the participating banks and not Stifel, you will not have a direct relationship with the participating banks.
-All deposits and withdrawals will be made by Stifel on your behalf.
-You may also establish direct relationships with a participating bank, open separate deposit and/or savings accounts and obtain certificates of deposit to which higher rates might apply, but will not be provided the same level of services as those offered through Stifel's cash sweep arrangements.
+We act as your agent and custodian in establishing and maintaining a deposit account at each participating bank.
+Although the deposit accounts are obligations of the participating banks and not us, you will not have a direct relationship with the participating banks.
+All deposits and withdrawals will be made by us on your behalf.
+You may also establish direct relationships with a participating bank, open separate deposit and/or savings accounts, and obtain certificates of deposit to which higher rates might apply, but will not be provided the same level of services as those offered through our cash sweep arrangements.

-You are responsible for monitoring the total amount of your deposits at any one participating bank for purposes of ensuring FDIC coverage for your funds, particularly since you may have other deposits at a participating bank of which neither our firm nor Stifel is unaware.
+You are responsible for monitoring the total amount of your deposits at any one participating bank for purposes of ensuring FDIC coverage for your funds, particularly since you may have other deposits at a participating bank of which we are unaware.

-As set forth in the section Fees and Compensation - Interest and Similar Compensation above, Stifel receives compensation from participating banks in connection with your funds held through the cash sweep arrangements.
-All participating banks, except Affiliated Banks, pay Stifel a fee equal to a percentage (which may be as much as 3.50 percent annually) of the average daily deposit balance in your deposit accounts.
+All participating banks, except affiliated banks, pay us a fee equal to a percentage (which may be as much as 3.50 percent annually) of the average daily deposit balance in your deposit accounts.
 The amount of fee paid by the participating banks to Stifel will decrease the interest rate that you will receive in connection with your deposit account balances.
-Stifel has reserved the right to increase, decrease, or waive all or part of these fees at any time.
-Stifel receives an aggregate, annual fee of up to \$100 from our Affiliated Banks on a per-account basis in connection with accounts that participate in the Program, including retirement accounts.
-Your Financial Advisor currently does not receive a fee in connection with the sweep program.
-We reserve the right to pay a fee to your Financial Advisor in connection with the Program at any time without prior notice to you.
-Upon request, we will provide you with information about Stifel's compensation arrangements with respect to the participating banks at which your cash balances are held.
+We reserve the right to increase, decrease, or waive all or part of these fees at any time.

-Our Affiliated Banks benefit from the use of cash swept from your accounts.
-The Affiliated Banks receive substantial deposits at a price that may be less than other alternative funding sources available to them.
-Deposits in deposit accounts provide a stable source of funds for the Affiliated Banks.
+Affiliated banks benefit from the use of cash swept from Client accounts.
+The affiliated banks receive substantial deposits at a price that may be less than other alternative funding sources available to them.
+Deposits in deposit accounts provide a stable source of funds for our affiliated banks.

-The offering of the cash sweep arrangements poses conflicts of interest because the fees and benefits that Stifel receives is an important source of revenues, Stifel determines how much of the interest it keeps as its fee, Stifel typically receives more fees when your cash is swept into the cash sweep arrangements than when you purchase a money market fund, and our Affiliated Banks benefit from the use of cash swept from your accounts.
-We seek to mitigate this conflict through disclosure in this brochure and, at least as a matter of current practice which is subject to possible change, by not sharing these fees with Financial Advisors.
+The offering of the cash sweep arrangements poses conflicts of interest because the fees and benefits we receive are an important source of our revenues, we determine how much of the interest we keep as our fee, we typically receive more fees when your cash is swept into the cash sweep arrangements than when you purchase a money market fund, and our affiliated banks benefit from the use of cash swept from your account(s).
+We seek to mitigate this conflict through disclosure in this brochure and, at least as a matter of current practice which is subject to possible change, by not sharing these fees with our Financial Advisors.